NYCPlanning/design/CPE/CPE-user-feedback-outline.md

 We plan to conduct interviews where participants will run through tasks using CPE.
 These interviews would most likely be conducted remotely.
 Users will share their screens and the interviewer will record observations and ask questions to participants post-task.

+> [!IMPORTANT]
+> We should aim to interview about 5 participants to obtain qualitative data through our usability interviews.
+The goal of obtaining qualitative data is to identify usability issues and about 85% of usability problems can be addressed with a sample size of 5.

 Here is a list of potential tasks we would ask participants:

 - Search and find a capital project through filtering by Community Districts.